dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ???
 * in early days was all **browser defined style**
-* defining structure but display up to browser
+* defining structure but display up to browser, all just scientific docs
 * relied on the default display styles provided by the browser
 * set the `h1` tag the font size increased
 * What we were defining was a section of content that was intended to be a header of level 1.